alfiosalanitri/lamp-virtual-host/README.md

 - Stack Lamp: Apache, Mysql (optional), Php
 - php-fpm module (optional)
 - mkcert or certbot for ssl certificate (optional)
-- wget, tar and composer for application installation (optional)
+- wget, tar, unzip and composer for application installation (optional)

 # AUTHOR:
 lamp_virtual_host is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the terms of the GNU General Public License, version 2 or higher.